 Explained as suggested by reviewer * Section 2.3.1: I recall learning somewhere that the neurones in the human vision system "fire" on a log-like scale in the intensity of light hitting the eye.
 Does this apparently universal default sqrt enhancement mimic that physiological behavior?

-Yes, enhancements such as the SQRT when applied to a basic RGB image, tends to look much closer to what the natural eye would see if it was looking at that image.
-Depending on the object(s) being viewed and how close one wants to mimic the natural eye; sometimes further enhancements might be required in addition to the SQRT. * Sections 2.3.2 and 3: Switch panel labeling and content in figure.
+The SQRT function increases the relative brightness of things that are naturally darker in the imagery.
+Any similarity to the human eye’s response to light intensity was likely not intentional! * Sections 2.3.2 and 3: Switch panel labeling and content in figure.
 Changed as suggested by reviewer

 * l.
 250: why upper-case S?